abhisheks008/ML-Crate/World Mortality Rate Analysis and Prediction/Model/readme.txt

-The Pickeled models folder contains all the ML models with respect to each dataset.
+The Pickeled models folder contains all the pickled ML models with respect to each dataset.
 Following are the ML models:
 1. Linear Regression
 2. Decision Tree Regressor
 3. Random Forest Regressor